 The chilling effect will extend to the advice givers-the attorneys general and other legal officers who daily answer state officials' legal questions.
 As amici know firsthand, state officials often look to the Attorney General's office for advice about thorny questions across the range of political involvement.
 See, e.g., N.C.
-GEN. STAT. § 114-2 (2014) ("It shall be the duty of the Attorney General . . . [t]o give, when required, his opinion upon all questions of law submitted to him by the General Assembly, or by either branch thereof, or by the Governor, Auditor, Treasurer, or any other State officer.");6 William H. Pryor, Jr., A Report from the State's Law Firm, 62 ALA.
-L. REV. 264, 267 (2001) (the state attorney general "provides formal written opinions on questions of law to the Governor; other constitutional officers; heads of state departments, agencies, boards and commissions; members of the legislature; and thousands of other state and local officials").
+GEN. STAT. § 114-2 (2014) ("It shall be the duty of the Attorney General . . . [t]o give, when required, his opinion upon all questions of law submitted to him by the General Assembly, or by either branch thereof, or by the Governor, Auditor,

+Treasurer, or any other State officer.");7 William H. Pryor, Jr., A Report from the State's Law Firm, 62 Ala.
+L. Rev. 264, 267 (2001) (the state attorney general "provides formal written opinions on questions of law to the Governor; other constitutional officers; heads of state departments, agencies, boards and commissions; members of the legislature; and thousands of other state and local officials").
 With increasing frequency, those questions touch on the campaign-finance and bribery laws.

-If the result below stands, giving advice to state officials about the legality of particular interactions with constituents will prove more divination than interpretation.
+If Governor McDonnell's convictions stand, giving advice to state officials about the legality of particular interactions with constituents will prove more divination than interpretation.
 Attorneys general will struggle to define the outer bounds of legal conduct because there would be no readily discernible outer bounds; a political pleasantry could provoke an indictment one week but raise no eyebrows the next.
 That uncertainty will prevent attorneys general from carrying out one of their principal functions: giving sound advice on the propriety of governance.
-The opinion letters and
+The opinion letters and memoranda that state officers have depended on to navigate the ethics and campaign-finance laws will become frail reeds on which to rely.

-6 See also, e.g., ARIZ.
+7 See also, e.g., ARIZ.
 REV. STAT.
 ANN. § 41-192 ("The attorney general shall . . . be the legal advisor of the departments of this state"); MD.
 CODE ANN., STATE GOV'T § 6-106 (2009) ("the Attorney General is the legal adviser of and shall represent and otherwise perform all of the legal work for each officer and unit of the State government"); MISS.
 CODE.
 ANN. § 7-5-1 (same); OKLA.
 STAT.
 ANN.
 TIT.
 74, § 18b.5 (same); R.I.
 GEN. LAWS ANN. § 42-9-6 (same); S.C.
 CODE ANN. § 1-7-90 (1976) (same); VA.
 CODE ANN. § 2.2-505 (2001) (same); WASH.
 REV. CODE ANN. § 43.10.030 (same); W. VA.
 CODE § 5-3-1 (1991) (same).